jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 * a little polishing: check active sites not present in icao.js to see if their METAR report contains lat/long.
 * Slack bot integration, probably wants hosted API pixie server
 * Hosted API pixie server, serves PNG or embeddable &lt;img src="data:..." alt="..." /&gt; tag.
+Next-step from local Node server?
 * Hosted Twitter bot, following notifications for interactions, responding with tweets.
 * A Slack or Twitter bot integration could wrap common working code, using Alistair Cockburn's "Hexagonal Architecture" or "Ports and Adapters" which could later drive a website.
 * Migrate from my hand-rolled icao.js site list and the METAR service to [OpenWeatherMap API](https://openweathermap.org/appid).
 OpenWeatherMap advises caching information for at least 10 minutes since _The update frequency of the OpenWeather model is not higher than once in 10 minutes_.
 The [Geocoding API](https://openweathermap.org/api/geocoding-api) may be useful for looking up locations.